tkellehe/concepts/languages/qeg/README.md

 The first line is always interpreted as a CC line.
 We can invoke the Hadamard gate on the default generated qubit assignments.
-The `Ḣ` takes a list of qubit indexes and applied the Hadamard gate to them.
+The `Ḣ` takes a list of qubit indexes and applies the Hadamard gate to them.
-Since a variable is not provided, it assumes the last used variable.
+Since a variable is not provided, it assumes the last assigned variable.
 However, that variable has not been assigned.
 Therein, it will automatically generate a list of 64 qubit indexes starting at zero.
 This is then assigned to the variable `a`.

-Since the the qubits we're not allocated yet, they are started in the zero state.
+Since the the qubits were not allocated yet, they are started in the zero state.
 Then we apply the Hadamard gate putting the qubits in a superposition.
 The `Ṃ` measures the qubits using the QATS concept generating a Bit list into `b`, the next available variable.
 The program then default prints what was assigned to the last variable if nothing was printed.